 What Does Red Velvet Cake Taste Like?

 You don’t always need one powerful ingredient to adapt your other ingredient around it, and this cake is proof.
-I always thought you need special ingredients to make a special confection, but regular pantry ingredients with a drop of color will do the job, as well.
+I always thought you needed special ingredients to make a special confection, but regular pantry ingredients with a drop of color will do the job, as well.
 Read on to learn about the flavor, smell, and what makes it spesh.

 What Gives Flavor to Red Velvet Cake?